G-Core/gcore-videoplayer-js/packages/player/docs/api/player.spinnerthreebounce.md

 ## SpinnerThreeBounce class

-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

-`PLUGIN` that shows a pending operation indicator when playback is buffering or in a similar state
+`PLUGIN` that shows a pending operation indicator when playback is buffering or in a similar state.

 **Signature:**